sdubadzelau/junior-java-training-course/docs/questions-for-interview.md

 2. Where can we put final keyword?
 3. What could it be if we put the final keyword before the class?
 4. What 2 different types of exceptions do we have in Java?
-5. what 2 ways of exepcion handling do we have?
+5. what 2 ways of exceptions handling do we have?
 (Propogations?)
 6. How can we close the file after using?
 7. If we open file, open chanel, read, then do close, what will happen?
 (Whon't be closed)
 8. Closable interface?